 All beneficiaries receive the same subsidy amount of NPR 300,000 (about $3,000) to rebuild their home.
 This cash assistance is being provided in three tranches, to ensure that earthquake-safer techniques are used in alignment with the government’s national building code (NBC).

-Reconstructed housing is being rebuilt in a more resilient manner in order to withstand future disaster events.
+The affected houses are being rebuilt in a more resilient manner in order to withstand future disaster events.
 Key components of the program include technical assistance on resilient designs for housing, recommendations on appropriate local materials and the training of engineers, masons, and homeowners regarding resilient techniques, practices, and earthquake-safer materials.
+Whereas first installment of housing grant is released upon signing of participation agreement by the eligible beneficiary, the second and third tranches are contingent upon satisfactory compliance to reconstruction guidelines approved by the National Reconstruction Authority (NRA).
+The designated field engineers inspect the houses at different stages of reconstruction, i.e. at plinth level, at roof-band level and after completion of house.

 The program includes many features to ensure that the principles of transparency and accountability are respected.
+A streamlined funds flow with digital record-keeping and direct payment of housing subsidy into the beneficiaries’ designated bank accounts has established a culture of accountability and transparency in the program.
+The program also developed a strong internal control system with several checks and balances being ensured at different level.
 They include third-party monitoring and evaluation of transparency, the fairness of the program, and beneficiary satisfaction.
-The program also includes a formal grievance redress mechanism to register and address complaints by beneficiaries.
+The program also includes a robust multi-tiered grievance redressal mechanism to register and address complaints by beneficiaries.
 In addition, the Management Information System (MIS) has been designed and launched to monitor the program’s physical and financial progress and to ensure fundamentals of transparency and accountability in the process.